Elaine May: 1970–1999: Career as a writer and director

+In Herbert Ross's California Suite (1978), written by Neil Simon, she was reunited with A New Leaf co-star Walter Matthau, playing his wife Millie.
+In addition to writing three of the films she directed, May received an Oscar nomination for updating the 1941 film Here Comes Mr. Jordan as Heaven Can Wait (1978).
+May reunited with Nichols for a stage production of Who's Afraid of Virginia Woolf? in New Haven in 1980.
+She contributed (uncredited) to the screenplay for the 1982 megahit Tootsie, notably the scenes involving the character played by Bill Murray.

 Warren Beatty worked with May on the comedy Ishtar (1987), starring Beatty and Dustin Hoffman.
 Largely shot on location in Morocco, the production was beset by creative differences among the principals and had cost overruns.
 Long before the picture was ready for release, the troubled production had become the subject of numerous press stories, including a long cover article in New York magazine.
 Some of the opposition to the film came from David Puttnam, the studio head, making Ishtar a prime example of studio suicide.
 The advance publicity was largely negative and, despite some positive reviews from the Los Angeles Times and The Washington Post, the film was a box office disaster.
 The film Ishtar has been positively re-evaluated in the 21st century by multiple publications including the Los Angeles Times, Slate, Indiewire, and The Dissolve.
 Richard Brody of The New Yorker called Ishtar a "wrongly maligned masterwork" and raved, "There's a level of invention, a depth of reflection, and a tangle of emotions in Ishtar which are reached by few films and few filmmakers."

-May did not direct another film for 29 years, when she directed the TV documentary Mike Nichols: American Masters in 2016.

-Writing

-In addition to writing three of the films she directed, Elaine May received an Oscar nomination for updating the 1941 film Here Comes Mr. Jordan as Heaven Can Wait (1978).
-She contributed (uncredited) to the screenplay for the 1982 megahit Tootsie, notably the scenes involving the character played by Bill Murray.
+May acted in the film In the Spirit (1990), in which she played a "shopaholic stripped of consumer power"; Robert Pardi has described her portrayal as a "study of fraying equanimity [that] is a classic comic tour de force."
 She also contributed to the screenplay for the drama Dangerous Minds (1995).
 May reunited with her former comic partner, Mike Nichols, for the 1996 film The Birdcage, an American adaptation of the classic French farce La Cage aux Folles.
 Their film relocated the story from France to South Beach, Miami.
 It was a major box office hit.
 May received her second Oscar nomination for Best Screenplay when she again worked with Nichols on the 1998 film Primary Colors.

-In December 2013, Stanley Donen was reported to be in pre-production for a new film, co-written with May, to be produced by Nichols.
-A table reading of the script for potential investors included such actors as Christopher Walken, Charles Grodin, Ron Rifkin, and Jeannie Berlin.
-Nichols died in 2014, however, and Donen died in 2019.